Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Results

-Further insight into the spanwise effects is provided by analyzing the skin friction coefficient distribution on the wing section's upper surface.
+Further insight into the span-to-chord ratio effect is provided by analyzing the skin friction coefficient distribution on the wing section's upper surface.
 Figure~\ref{img_cf_les_comp} presents the $C_f$ distribution for the previously investigated angles of attack across all four meshes.
 The observations regarding the upstroke phase are corroborated by the alignment of the recirculation zone, identified by negative $C_f$ values.
 The most significant discrepancies arise at the maximum angle of incidence, along with the descending phase at 20 and 10 degrees.
-These contours demonstrate the development of three-dimensionality within the flow field when sufficient spanwise extension is available.
-Interestingly, a departure from prior observations is seen at 22 degrees, where the $C_f$ trends exhibit a high degree of similarity between all meshes.
-Additionally, the qualitative behavior at 10 degrees appears comparable for the two largest grids.
+These contours demonstrate the development of three-dimensional structures within the flow field when sufficient spanwise extension is available.
+Interestingly, a departure from prior observations is seen at 22 degrees, where the $C_f$ trends exhibit a high degree of similarity between all geometries.
+Additionally, the qualitative behavior at 10 degrees appears comparable for the two geometries with the larger span-to-chord ratios.

 Figure~\ref{img_les_imshow} depicts the time-dependent evolution of the DSV and TEV by presenting the spanwise-averaged $C_p$ and $C_f$ trends on the suction side of the airfoil.
-This investigation offers additional insights beyond the previous analyses.
-We observe the boundary layer undergoing the transition from laminar to turbulent regime.
+The boundary layer undergoing the transition from laminar to turbulent regime.
 The transition starts at the trailing edge around an angle of attack of 2 degrees and progresses towards the LSB at 10 degrees.
 Beyond 15 degrees, the development of the DSV becomes evident.
-It grows until it reaches the trailing edge at 22 degrees, where it interacts with the TEV.
+The DSV grows until it reaches the trailing edge at 22 degrees, where it interacts with the TEV.
 The subsequent behavior varies depending on the grid size.
-For grids with $z/c$ of 0.2 and 0.4, two distinct pressure coefficient peaks are observed at the trailing edge, followed by a weaker third one.
+For geometries with $L_z/c$ of 0.2 and 0.4, two different pressure coefficient peaks are observed at the trailing edge, followed by a weaker third one.
 Additionally, the detachment of another vortex from the mid-chord region is visible.
-In contrast, the behavior for the grids with larger spans is different.
-The trailing edge experiences a pressure coefficient peak, albeit lower in magnitude compared to the smaller grids, upon the first interaction with the DSV.
+In contrast, the behavior for the geometries with larger spans is different.
+The trailing edge experiences a pressure coefficient peak, albeit lower in magnitude compared to the smaller span-to-chord ratios, upon the first interaction with the DSV.
 This is followed by a weaker peak, and subsequently, the flow becomes completely stalled, exhibiting no discernible trends.